josno/quiz-app/README.md

 # Thinkful Project: Quiz App

 ## Project Submission Version
--I created a functional quiz app based on the requirements below.
+I created a functional quiz app based on the requirements below.

--Click the start button, choose an answer and you'll get a message depending on your choices.
+* Click the start button, choose an answer and you'll get a message depending on your choices.
--You will also receive a ending message depending on your total score.
+* You will also receive a ending message depending on your total score.

 Demo it [here](https://josno.github.io/quiz-app/)